Deliaaan/Deliaaan/README.md

 ###

-<p align="left">✨ I Would like be a DevQA <br>📚 I'm studying Computational  Engineering <br>🎯 2025 Goals: make a indie video game <br>🎲 Fun fact: I use to study design / visual communication </p>
+<p align="left">✨ I Would like be a FE Dev <br>📚 I'm studying Computational  Engineering <br>🎯 2025 Goals: make a indie video game <br>🎲 Fun fact: I use to study design / visual communication </p>

 ###